 As a comparison, do a QR factorization of A. Now each column q_k of the orthogonal factor Q is a polynomial of degree k - 1.
-Plot and compare them with the columns of U.
+Plot and compare them with the columns of U. Differencies?
+Similarities?
+Advantages?
+Disadvantages?

-Note: The k^{th} column q_k of Q is a polynomial of degree k-1.
+Note: The k^{th} column q_k of Q is a polynomial of degree k-1 but how do they differ from the columns of A?
 All columns u_k of U are polynomials of degree m-1 but they should oscillate like the trigonometric functions $sin(k\pi t)$.
+Do they?